Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-## Configuring firewall and installing Apache2 Web Server on server
+## Configuring firewall and installing Apache2 Web Server on the server

 Start firewall configuring by allowing port 22, a crucial step if you are configuring a virtual server because this port is responsible for allowing SSH - if you don't allow this on a virtual server before enabling firewall, you are essentially blocking your access to it